Do these kinds of stories interest you?

 Are you an East Side history buff?

-If so, we’d like to invite you to share your stories, photos, and artifacts about our school as we celebrate 100 years of service to the students and families of our community.
-Our Lowell 100 committee is currently seeking input and involvement from community members as we celebrate our 100th birthday across the 2015-2016 school year.
-Please use the submission form above to let us know of any stories, photos, and/or artifacts that you would be willing to share with us or let us copy for our celebration.
+Please use the submission form above to let us know of any stories, photos, and/or artifacts that you would be willing to share with us or let us copy.
 If visiting our website is not possible, please give us a call at (608) 204-6600.
-Thank you for celebrating with us!
+Thank you for helping us celebrate Lowell!

 1916 - now: "New Irving School" to "Lowell Elementary"